cindyc/vmreq/README.rst

-On demand docker containers for code sharing.
+On demand VMs for collaboration.

+- Provision a dev machine in minutes